ipuhakka/BetAI/Documentation/Diary.md

 Modified Node constructor to make sure that values are within the set limits.

 Next up -> Create method to choose Nodes for Crossover and start to implement Master.cs.

+**10.10.2018**:
+Implemented selection of parents and test cases.
+Tests run ok.